Aha, it's that time of year again - the questions about leaf mould are starting to appear!

 Leaf mould = leaves only, anaerobic process (does not require air, ie no turning) done by fungus, takes two years.

 The result is also different:

 Compost = nutritious, full of goodness.

-Leaf Mould = not a lot of nutrition, mostly to be used as a soil conditioner or mulch.
+Leaf Mould = not a lot of nutrition, but lots of minerals: mostly to be used as a soil conditioner or mulch.

 "Not much nutrition?"
 I hear you say, "So why make it?"